libris/foliointegration/README.md

 application), which lets you control for example if some set of changes  should be written again, or some other set of changes should be skipped.

+The application never leaves the synchronization state once entered.
+Closing/killing/restarting the application can be done freely at any time (including during dump-downloading).

 ## Runtime parameters
 This application requires a number of runtime parameters, passed to the application in the form of environment variables.